- Golfer Benefits

 It is also a helpful program for golfers who are looking to register for a Mass Golf Championship, Women’s Tournament, Team Tournament or Member Day but are listed as “inactive” in the GHIN system.
 You can now activate your GHIN # and register from the comfort of your home computer or mobile device.

 The standard $55 fee that is set by Mass Golf is what each golfer is charged.
 There are no additional set-up or credit card processing fees assessed to the final cost.

 Due to the nature of GHIN # issuance, the Members Now! transaction is non-refundable.

 Mass Golf encourages all golfers to consider the location of a club and the benefits that the club can offer you.

-Location – When you select a club from the drop-down menu, you can sort by region or see a complete list of clubs that are part of the program.
+Location – When you select a club from the search map, you can search by city and state, zip code, club name, or view the complete list of clubs that are part of the program.
 You should consider where you will play most of your golf whether that is close to your home, work or summer house.

 If you are playing in a net event, it is important that you know exactly how many strokes you should be getting to ensure that you are playing in an equitable manner.

 So remember, the next time you are out enjoying a round of golf, be sure to remember to post your score.
 It’s good for the game, it’s your responsibility and it’s good for your enjoyment of golf!

 Yes.
 Even though you have an active GHIN # with a Member Club, you can add a new club to your golf network and be active at two or more clubs.
 This is a very common practice for individuals who work in one region of the state but reside in another.
 It is also popular among “snow birds” who keep their GHIN # active at a club in Massachusetts as well as their winter destination such as Florida or Arizona.